isahecam/membo-api/README.md

 # Membo API - A personal membership and subscription management

-This is a **RESTful API** built with **Laravel 12** and **MySQL** that acts as the backend for the "Membo" web application.
+A **RESTful API** built with **Laravel 12** and **MySQL** that acts as the backend for the "Membo" web application.
 Its purpose is to serve as a robust data layer for users to personally manage their service subscriptions.
 The API provides an **all-in-one** solution to register, view, and organize memberships efficiently.

 ---